armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-4.md

 title: NSA Codebreaker 2018, Task 4
 ---

-Task 4, is the first time that we need to interact with the smart contracts.
+Task 4, is the first time that requires interaction with the blockchain.

 [references for interacting with smart contracts]